School image

 The Asmara International Community School is a non-profit independent day school that offers education in English to international students from Pre-K to Grade 12.
 The school offers international curriculum in core subjects and specialist classes.
 AICS also offers English language support (ESL) to elementary students if it’s needed.

-Asmara International Community School contact information
+Latest teaching jobs at Asmara International Community School

 Eritrea at a glance